KENNEDY AWARDS JUDGES

 Ross Dagan – Director of news content Network 10, formerly director of news at 7 Brisbane and Queensland, executive producer at Aljazeera English and head of news & current affairs at TVNZ.

-Mathew Dunckley – Business Editor for The Sydney Morning Herald and The Age with almost 20 years experience as a journalist and editor.
+Mathew Dunckley – Digital editor of The Age, former Business Editor for The Sydney Morning Herald with almost 20 years experience as a journalist and editor.

 Max Uechtritz – former director of news and current affairs at the ABC and the Nine network.